Enduros offer adventure, friendship, tough trails and opportunities to triumph. Entering one might just be the best 50 bucks you’ll ever spend.

 Then, up rode Jeremy.
-Somehow, I again made it in front of him.
+Somehow, I got in front of him again.
 Inexplicably, he was still following Kevin Brown’s arrows through the woods.

 Jeremy saw my bike, swore at what he saw, backed up his Husqvarna, looked around and picked a line about 20 feet to the right of the trail that avoided what I didn’t.
-He followed that line and rode out of my sight for the last time.
+He followed that line, splashed through a shallow section of the creek and rode out of my sight for the last time.

 Why didn’t I see that line?

 Regardless, I now had to deal with the consequences.
 I decided that if I did end up waiting here for the chase crew, my bike would either be out of the rut or I would be a muddy mess from trying to get it out.

 I lifted out the front wheel, then started on the back.
 It took several tries, gaining an inch or less each time, but eventually, I had both wheels free.
 I dragged the IT up the bank, leaned it against a tree and caught my breath.

 After a minute or so, I felt fine, put on my helmet and kick started the IT.
 Three kicks.
 We were fired up and heading down the trail.